murtoncal/Physical-Activity-Recognition/README.md

 ## Python Libraries
 Pandas, Numpy, Matplotlib, Keras, Seaborn, Scikit-Learn and PyTorch.
 ## File Structure
 There are four files detailing all the code written for this project.
 One data preprocessing file.
-Three experimental files (one for each dataset), where CNN-based feature extraction is performed, classifying the desired physical activities.
+Three experimental files (one for each dataset), where CNN-based feature extraction is performed to classify the desired physical activities.